-They lack empathy to care for those they hurt, often believing you hurt yourself by not conforming to their games.
+They lack empathy to care for those they hurt, often believing they hurt themselves by not conforming to their games.

 Special treatment and excessive attention are everything to the negative or positive.
 They need others attention to cover up their own deeply hidden insecurities.

-They believe they are special and are, above all others, and their needs should be met first and foremost.
+They believe they are special, that they are above all others, and their needs should be met first and foremost.

 If you don’t get it right the first time, you are wrong, and they believe you need to be punished.

-They have shame and to remove this they pass the blame, to them it’s your fault your confused, hurt, there is little to no guilt or remorse, they will twist it onto you, so they do not feel the shame.
+They have shame, and to remove this, they pass the blame.
+To them, it’s your fault you confused, hurt.
+There is little to no guilt or remorse.
+They will twist it onto you so they do not feel the shame.

 They do not care for others feelings or truly understand them, only their own.

-Anyone who criticised them, blocks them getting what they want, is against them and should be punished.
+Anyone who criticised them blocks them from getting what they want is against them and should be punished.